1957 Campeón de Campeones

-The 1957 Campeón de Campeones is the 16th edition of the Campeón de Campeones, an annual football super cup match, and the 15th held in the professional era of Mexican football.
+The 1957 Campeón de Campeones is the 16th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match was played at Estadio Olímpico de la Ciudad de los Deportes on 5 May 1957 between the 1956–57 Mexican Primera División winners Guadalajara and 1956–57 Copa México winners Zacatepec.